amazon-science/chronos-forecasting/scripts/README.md

 Follow these steps to compute the WQL and MASE values for the in-domain and zero-shot benchmarks in our paper.

-- Install this package with with the `evaluation` extra:
+- Install this package with with the `dev` extra:
     ```
-    pip install "chronos-forecasting[evaluation] @ git+https://github.com/amazon-science/chronos-forecasting.git"
+    pip install "chronos-forecasting[dev] @ git+https://github.com/amazon-science/chronos-forecasting.git"
     ```
 - Run the evaluation script:
     ```sh